Scouting for Harmful Insects – Market Farmers Introduction

 Collecting the Clues to Crop Damage

 What harmful insects leave behind is damage to plants.
 Market farmers see this in a variety of ways and those clues often help us identify the insect, even if we do not find the culprit.
 Yet, not all damage to plants is caused by insects.
 In the case of the green beans pictured above the leaf decimation is not the handiwork of insects.
 Instead, this damage is caused by birds.
 The lesson here is that spraying insecticides is not going to stop the damage to this plant.
-So as Market gardeners and flower farmers consider pest control means, it is first important to accurately identify the pest.
+So as Market gardeners and flower farmers consider pest control means, it is first important to accurately identify when scouting for harmful insects, or the the true pest.

 The damage caused by insects can look as detrimental as the damage to these bean plant leaves.
 Usually, there are other clues such as eggs, poop, casings, webs, and even the insect itself.
 People who are not familiar with insects and their methods tend to see only the damage to the plant.
 One of the first ways that market farmers and market gardeners can learn how to scout insect damage is to look for other clues.

-What we see on this kale is the pest, the damage that it causes, and if we were to scout around this plant we would also find eggs, poop, and other telling signs that stink bugs leave.
+What we see on this kale is the pest and the damage that it causes.
+If we were to scout around this plant we would also find eggs, poop, and other telling signs that stink bugs leave.
 These are true pests and the damage they do is significant.
-We can also see that these insects are displaying warning colors.
+We also see that these insects are displaying warning colors.
 Brightly colored insects are telling you beware.
 In the case of Murganita histrionica – they are advertising to birds that they taste nasty.
 This is one reason they are so brazen about being in the open.
 Not many things eat them.

 Resources for Identifying insects: